 Over time, the significance of Fort Myer has grown.
-With it’s elite troops within, it continues to stand ready to defend the Nation's Capital while providing an outstanding place to receive and honor visiting dignitaries.
+With its elite troops - the 3d Infantry of the US Army - "The Old Guard" and the musical talent of the US Army Band "Pershing's Own - within, it continues to stand ready to defend the Nation's Capital while providing an outstanding place to receive and honor visiting dignitaries.

 The book "Images of America - Fort Myer"